Minimal Regret Walras Equilibria for Combinatorial Markets

-We consider now the important case of \emph{monotone valuations} and \emph{upwards-closed strategy spaces}. \begin{definition}[Monotone Valuations and Upwards-Closed Strategy Spaces] A model $I$ has monotone valuations and upwards-closed strategy spaces, if for all $i\in N$, we have
+Theorem~\ref{thm:main-general} (Corollary~\ref{cor:main-general}) delivers a complete characterization of achievable $\Delta$-regret Walras equilibria by means of duality/integrality gaps of associated parameterized optimization problems.
+In the following, we apply this general theory to the important special case of weakly monotone valuations. \begin{definition}[Weakly Monotone Valuations and Upwards-Closed Strategy Spaces] A model $I$ has weakly monotone valuations and upwards-closed strategy spaces, if for all $i\in N$, we have

 \end{definition} Condition~\eqref{eq:monotone} states that valuations are \emph{weakly monotone}, meaning that more items cannot decrease the utility.
 Condition~\eqref{eq:strategy} allows to assign more items (up to capacity) to players $i\in N$.
 This is equivalent to the assumption that undesirable items can be disposed at zero cost.
 Both conditions are standard in the literature on combinatorial Walras equilibria; see, e.g., \textcite{Blumrosen_Nisan_2007}.